In the 50s WA surf pioneer Ray Geary made hollow plywood surf boards & decorated the boards with art work.

 In 1958 there was a typhoid scare at City Beach.
 Ray designed & printed City Beach Tifoyd Club t-shirts for local surfers.

-In 1961 Brian Cole & Barry ‘Joe’ King started King & Cole Surfboards in Roydhouse St Wembley & produced WA’s first foam surfboards.
+In 1962 Brian Cole & Barry ‘Joe’ King started King & Cole Surfboards in Roydhouse St Wembley & produced WA’s first foam surfboards.
 Ray Geary designed and painted the business sign for King & Cole surfboards shop/factory.

-Geary’s surf break near Mandurah is named after Ray Geary’s beach shack, which was located on the hill overlooking the waves.
+Geary’s surf break near Mandurah is named after Ray Geary’s family beach shack, which was located on the hill overlooking the waves.

 —————————————